Kazenzi/The-robotic-farmer/README.md

 ```bash
  python3 -m http.server
 ```
-   - The front end is fully functional and user-friendly.Ensure all necessary requirements are installed to run the app on your machine.
+5. The front end is fully functional and user-friendly.
+Ensure all necessary requirements are installed to run the app on your machine.

 ## Future Enhancements